 Our tour is usually timed to coincide with the London Open House weekend offering the group a chance to see buildings and sites which are normally closed to the public.

 Each day our group will set out by foot, bus or train to reach our starting point for the day's ramble and our walk will end near a specially chosen place for a late lunch and a pint.

-Our tour includes: 7 nights in central London (continental breakfast inc.); 7 day, all zone London Transport Travel Pass; walking tours on 5 days; Open London excursion; selected admissions and three pub lunches.
-Participants will also receive an exclusive hand-bound travel journal.
+Our tour includes: 7 nights in central London (continental breakfast inc.); London Transport Oyster Card; walking tours on 5 days; Open London excursion; selected admissions and three pub lunches.
+Participants will also receive an exclusive travel journal.

 For information and bookings contact: Jean Price our travel consultant.

 Your guides for this unique exploration of London are John Atkin with artist Jo Scott B.